 - It’s sad how many years can go by while saying “it’s too late to change now.”
 With each year, the stress and sorrow mounts up and up.
 A high price to pay.

 - The energy of staying on the wrong course (with no end in sight) is far more taxing than making a change (involving temporary challenges).

 - A transition to something that is at least more neutral than draining can happen more easily than you might think.
 Sometimes a small change makes a huge difference, which then opens your eyes and energy for more possibilities.
 Worth investigating at least.
-(More about “bridge jobs” inside this post.)
+(Tips for mid-career change here.)

 - It’s likely you can find a fulfilling and feasible path that doesn’t require going back to school.
 Thus the transition time could be shorter and simpler than you think.